Harmony Database - Home Home | << back

 The other smaller stamp is the date stamp and indicates the year of production.
 It's said that the letter at the beginning indicates the period of the year, like "F" for "Fall" or "S" for "Spring".
 That was before Ed, a former worker from the Harmony factory, said : "The company closed down production every July for two weeks.
 During the last two weeks of June an effort was made to finish as many orders as possible and not start any new orders.
 The last days of June, we had a complete inventory.
 I believe the "F'" and "S" may have stood for first and second half of the year."

-Photo below : this H22 bass is from 1964.
+Photo below : this flat top guitar is from 1957.
 There is some variation in theses date stamps, (in an oval box on some pre-war models), but usually all guitars had one.
 Sometimes it's difficult to see or read.

 On electric guitars with "DeArmond" pickups, you should be able to find a precise date stamped on the back of the pickups, or on the back of the pickguard (some screws to remove).
 These are supposedly the manufacture date of the electrical harness or pickguard assembly, by Rowe Industries, but should give a close guess to the year of production of the guitar itself.